 If you haven’t seen Killing Eve, chances are you’ve heard about it—the show about Eve, a buttoned-up British intelligence agent, and Villanelle, the charming sociopath assassin she’s after.
 Much has been written about the show’s excellent acting and writing, strong female characters, and the sexual orientations of Eve and Villanelle.
 But something that has been curiously and consistently overlooked is that this show is kinky as fuck.
 In fact, when viewed through a BDSM lens, the LGBT themes in the show quickly take a backseat to a pervasive switchy voyeurism/exhibitionism dynamic that’s fueled by danger.

-The kinky cat-and-mouse game between Eve (Sandra Oh) and Villanelle (Jodie Comer) starts in the pilot when Villanelle shows up at the hospital where Eve is visiting the only living witness to Villanelle’s murder of a politician.
+The kinky cat-and-mouse game between Eve (Sandra Oh) and Villanelle (Jodie Comer) starts in the first episode of Killing Even season 1 when Villanelle shows up at the hospital where Eve is visiting the only living witness to Villanelle’s murder of a politician.
 They meet in the bathroom as Eve stands in front of a mirror putting her wild, curly hair in a ponytail.
 Villanelle, unknown to Eve at that point, emerges from a stall dressed as a nurse and stares at Eve for a little too long, finally instructing her to “leave it down.”
 Eve hesitates but ultimately follows this strange woman’s directive as Villanelle exits the bathroom and murders the witness and security guards, leaving a bloodbath in her wake.

 The fact that this first meeting happens in front of a mirror is no accident and sets the stage for the switchy, narcissistic voyeurism/exhibitionaism dynamic that permeates the rest of the series.
 Throughout, Eve and Villanelle take turns getting off—literally and figuratively—to watching or being watched by the other and, at times, mirroring each other’s behavior.